 The most liberating part about being new to something is that you’re not restricted by any habits or boundaries.

-In fact, many of the dancers dominating the Urban Dance Choreography scene came from super diverse backgrounds – Breaking, Popping, Contemporary, Cultural dance styles, and more.
+In fact, many of the dancers dominating the choreography scene came from super diverse dance backgrounds – Breaking, Popping, Contemporary, Cultural dance styles, and more.

 Whatever you choose, the main things to focus on in classes are: how your body feels and how you connect to the music.

 Take class consistently – dancing is, after all, a skill, so you’re exercising new parts of your brain and body.
 Give yourself time to practice and build.

 Take a dance class at least once a week!